apache/celeborn/docs/developers/faulttolerant.md

 `PushMergedData` requests, then send them to their destinations.

 Celeborn detects data lost when processing `CommitFiles` (See [Worker](../..developers/overview#shuffle-lifecycle)).
-Celeborn considers no `DataLost` IFF every `PartitionLocation` has succeeded to commit at least one replica (if replication is turned off, there is only one replica for each `PartitionLocation`).
+Celeborn considers no `DataLost` if and only if every `PartitionLocation` has succeeded to commit at least one replica (if replication is turned off, there is only one replica for each `PartitionLocation`).

 When a `Worker` is down, all `PartitionLocation`s on the `Worker` will be revived, causing `Revive` RPC flood to `LifecycleManager`.
 To alleviate this, `ShuffleClient` batches all `Revive` requests before sending to